consar21/Fine-Tuning-ASR-Models-for-Robust-Recognition-of-Non-Native-Arabic-Speech/README.md

 ## Experimental Design

 This section outlines the training methodology, manual fine-tuning process, evaluation metrics, and baseline comparisons for our ASR models fine-tuned on native Arabic speech data.
-Two architectures were explored: Whisper-small and two versions of Wav2Vec2.
+Two architectures were explored: Whisper-small and  Wav2Vec2.

 ### 1. Training Methodology
 We adopted a manual fine-tuning approach where model training was conducted iteratively based on intermediate results.
-Each model was fine-tuned using the L2-KSU speech datasets, and evaluated using Word Error Rate (WER).
+Each model was fine-tuned using the L2-KSU speech dataset, and evaluated using Word Error Rate (WER).

 Training steps included:
 - Feature extraction using log-Mel spectrograms .